adamcooper86/biphub/README.md

 - The web application allows for Special Educaiton Teachers and service coordinators to view and query the data.

 ## Contributing:
 Biphub is being built by a cadre of generous developers.
-Develelopement is coordinated through a trello board, https://trello.com/b/KrmMLQ2l/biphub-project-board.
+Development is coordinated through a trello board, https://trello.com/b/KrmMLQ2l/biphub-project-board.

 ### Current Contributors
 <ul>